jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 _Note: the `-r` removes the quotes._

 Now you have the TOKEN isolated!
 Perfect.
 Copy out the `| jq -r '.token'` from your terminal and edit your script again.
-We'll modify the script so it saves our first api call to another variable `$pc_auth_token` which we'll then use in another api call.
+We'll modify the script so it saves our first api call to another variable `pc_auth_token` which we'll then use in another api call.

-So we can observe what's happening let's go ahead and `echo` the variable `$pc_auth_token` at the end of our script.
+So we can observe what's happening let's go ahead and `echo` the variable `pc_auth_token` at the end of our script.

 Re-open the script in your text editor:
 > Example: